KaterynaLutska/KaterynaLutska/README.md

 ### Hi, I am Kate 👋

-- 🌱 I’m currently improve my knowledge in JavaScript and  Reackt
+- 🌱 I’m currently improve my knowledge in JavaScript and React
+- 😎 I`m learning Node.js
 - 👯 I’m looking to collaborate with new people
 - 💬 Ask me about everything you want 😂
-- 📫 How to reach me: ket.lutska@gmail.com.
+- 📫 How to reach me: ket.lutska@gmail.com

 <!--